salestrip/hr/Full Stack Developer.md

 - Experience with and appreciation for Test Driven Development
 - A love for writing clean, efficient, readable code
 - Experience working in cross-functional delivery teams
-- Full command of Git, GitHub and/or BitBucket
+- Full command of Git, including GitHub and/or BitBucket
 - Excellent communication skills and self-initiative
 - Language Skills: fluent English
 - Location: London, UK

-### Added Bonuses but not Required
+### Bonus but not Required
-- Experience with Vue.js, React, TypeScript, Hapi or Express framework
+- Hapi
+- Docker
+- Kubernetes
+- Google Cloud Platform
+- Vue.js, and/or React
+- RxJS
+- TypeScript
 - Familiarity with microservice or service based architectures
-- Experience with Continuous Integration / Deployment workflows
+- Experience with Continuous Integration and Continuous Deployment
-- Open source mindset
 - Experience in the travel industry

 ## The Offer